Aveglia/vAMPirus/helpmeoutsome.md

                 [-        ] process > Report_pOTU_AminoAcid               -
                 [-        ] process > Report_pOTU_Nucleotide              -

-        You can notice that there are a few more processes now compared to the output of the previous launch command which is what we expect since we are asking vAMPirus to do a little bit more work for us :).
+        You can see that there are a few more processes now compared to the output of the previous launch command which is what we expect since we are asking vAMPirus to do a little bit more work for us :).

 # Breaking it down: The vAMPirus workflow